tom-seddon/b2/doc/Debug-version.md

 Find all this stuff in the `Debug` menu.

+## **Second processor support is WIP**

+- Examining the parasite state should work OK, but you may find that the host CPU state is affected if you try to change anything

+- The paging prefix indicators in the parasite trace output are currently nonsense.
+The parasite paging is simple enough that things should still be comprehensible

+This will improve!

 ## General debugging ##

 Use `Stop` to stop the emulated BBC in its tracks.

 `Run` will set it going again.

-`Step In` will run one instruction and then stop.
+`Step In` will run one host instruction and then stop.

-`Step Over` will run until the next instruction visible.
+`Step Over` will run until the next host instruction visible.

 ## Paging overrides